openforis/collect-earth-online-doc/docs/source/project/geodash.rst

 2. Select **Degradation Tool** in the Type drop down.
 3. Give the widget a **Title**.
 4. Choose the **Basemap** source from dropdown.
 This will be the basemap for the widget and other data will be layered on top.
-5. Choose which **Band** to graph.
-Available options include SWIR1, NIR, Red, Green Blue, SWIR2, and NDFI.
+5. Choose which **Band to graph**.
+Available options include SWIR1, NIR, Red, Green, Blue, SWIR2, NDVI, NBR, NDWI and NDFI.
 NDFI allows for enhanced detection of forest canopy damage from multiple sources, including selective logging and forest fires.
 6. Select the **Date Range** you would like.
-This tool can draw from Landsat 4 (July 1982-December 1993), Landsat 5 (March 1984-January 2013), Landsat 7 (April 1999 – current), and Landsat 8 (February 2013 – current) based on the date range you select.
+This tool can draw from Landsat 4 (July 1982-December 1993), Landsat 5 (March 1984-January 2013), Landsat 7 (April 1999 – current), Landsat 8 (February 2013 – current), and Landsat 9 (September 27 - current) based on the date range you select.
 Sentinel information is only available from April 2014 onward (Sentinel 1A launch).
 7. Click **[Create]**.
 8. Reposition and resize to your liking.
 This tool will have two panels stacked one on top of the other, so be sure to give it ample vertical space.